Instil Bio Inc. [TIL] stock Downgrade by Truist analyst, price target now $6

-Instil Bio Inc. [NASDAQ: TIL] plunged by -$0.04 during the normal trading session on Thursday and reaching a high of $0.5672 during the day while it closed the day at $0.50.
+Instil Bio Inc. [NASDAQ: TIL] traded at a high on 12/28/22, posting a 7.97 gain after which it closed the day’ session at $0.52.
 The company report on December 8, 2022 that Instil Bio Announces Prioritization of Genetically Engineered CoStAR-TIL Program with ITIL-306 in Advanced Solid Tumors and Reduction in Workforce.

 5 Undervalued Stocks For 2023